 It’s also important to eat a balanced diet with all the colors of the rainbow.
 Irene Forte Skincare is the ‘Mediterranean diet for the skin’, so it will topically aid in completing the bits missing from your skin’s health.
 Also, staying hydrated keeps skin at its optimal level of radiance and helps to cleanse our entire body.

 Any other tips you think our reader should know?

-- I’m tea tree oils biggest fan; I love using it in my vaporiser at home.
+- I’m tea tree oil's biggest fan; I love using it in my vaporizer at home.
 I call it my five aunties (antiviral, anti-bacterial, antiseptic, anti-inflammatory and antifungal).
 This makes it a perfect oil/ingredient for break-outs.

 - I like to incorporate my Clarisonic brush into my cleansing routine when I feel overly congested.
 I like to use a muslin cloth to remove my cleanser and it’s important to cleanse your face regardless if you have makeup on or not.

 - I like to use mineral makeup to disguise my monthly break-outs.
-My personal favourites that I have worked with are ESPA’s tinted moisturiser SPF15, Jane Iredale, id Bare Essentials original foundation SPF15 and their translucent powder, as well as Mineral Veil.
+My personal favorites that I have worked with are ESPA’s tinted moisturizer SPF15, Jane Iredale, id Bare Essentials original foundation SPF15 and their translucent powder, as well as Mineral Veil.
 Using makeup makes me feel happier within myself.